brendt/stitcher.io/src/content/mails/static-analysis-04.md

 Ok so, we can do quite a lot with static analysis, it all seems nice _in theory_.
 But here I have a project that's 4 years old and when I add Psalm or PHPStan, I get over 3000 issues reported.
 Now what?

-Trying to fix all such issues at once is a daunting task — a counterproductive one if you ask me: the project has been in production for years and, ok, there might be issues, but it still works.
-It's actually quite scary fixing code that's broken according to your static analyser when you're not sure about that side effects that might have.
+Trying to fix all such issues at once is a daunting task — a counterproductive one if you ask me: the project has been in production for years and — ok — there might be issues, but it still works.
+It's actually quite scary fixing code that's broken according to your static analyser when you're not sure about the side effects that might have.

 Don't panic.
 There are several strategies to go about improving your project's static analysis results, without pulling out the big guns.